Joby Aviation makes its public trading debut on the NYSE – TechCrunch

 Joby is developing a five-seat electric vertical take-off and landing aircraft, which it unveiled to much anticipation in February.
 The company, which has backing from Toyota and JetBlue, has released a slew of announcements in recent months as it geared up for the public listing.

-“A lot of people talk about us as a secretive company,” Benvirt said in an interview with TechCrunch.
+“A lot of people talk about us as a secretive company,” Bevirt said in an interview with TechCrunch.
 “We’re not actually a secretive company, we just choose to do the work and then show our work, rather than talking about it and then doing it.”

 From $RTP to $JOBY